Government M.A.O. Graduate College, Lahore: College magazine

 Punjabi sections to explore the literary potentials of the students through their writings.
 Due to undisclosed reasons magazine could not be published in the three years (from 2010 to 2013).
 However, last Principal Prof. Rashid Najeeb took the responsibility and it was due to his efforts that “IQRA” was published again in 2014.

 Sports

 MAO College is also well known for co-curricular, extracurricular, and sports activities.
 College students often take part in College, Board, and University level competitions.
 Cricket, Field Hockey, and Football teams are major representations of Govt.
 M.A.O.
 College in the sports fields.
 The college's alumni include many national players like Saeed Ajmal, Saqlain Mushtaq, Taufeeq Umar, and Salman Akbar.
+In addition, M.A.O.
+College made headlines when its first female principal, Dr. Aaliya Rehman Khan, was seen riding her bicycle to and from M.A.O.
+College every day.
+Her act aimed to educate students about the detrimental effects of carbon emissions on the environment while also promoting healthy lifestyles.

 Notable alumni

 Alumni of Govt.
 M.A.O.
 College Lahore include: